jnjosh/internet-weblog/README.md

 ## Contributing

 Did you find a bug or have an ideas for new features?
 Feel free to use the issue tracker to let me know or make a pull request.

+## 3rd Party Libraries

+This theme makes use of the following 3rd Party Libraries.

+- [lightGallery v1.2.14](http://sachinchoolur.github.io/lightGallery/) - Used in page footer to provide a gallery to view photos in the photo stream.

 ## License